justinthelaw/opera/README.md

-# _smarter_-pdf-bullets
+# _smarter_-bullets

-This is a re-work of the original [pdf-bullets](https://github.com/AF-VCD/pdf-bullets) project, created and maintained by Christopher Kodama ad the members of the Air Force Volunteer Cyber Depository group.
+This is a hard-fork of the original [pdf-bullets](https://github.com/AF-VCD/pdf-bullets) project, created and maintained by Christopher Kodama and the members of the Air Force Volunteer Cyber Depository group.

 ## What are "Bullets"